Diversity, Equity, Inclusion and Justice

-In 2017, dozens of interprofessional members of our Emergency Department family, including patient advocates, medical assistants, nurses, residents, attendings, and administrators, joined together to create the Diversity, Equity, and Inclusion Committee.
+In 2017, dozens of interprofessional members of our Emergency Department family, including patient advocates, medical assistants, nurses, residents, attendings, and administrators, joined together to create the interprofessional Diversity, Equity, Inclusion and Justice Committee.

 Our mission is to leverage the power of diversity as a strength, embolden equitable patient care and workplace practices, and promote an inclusive Emergency Department culture for patients, families, and staff.

 We believe that the diversity of our department and local community synergistically enriches all of our experiences and care.
 We are looking to recruit and train a group of highly motivated leaders who will meaningfully contribute to equitable patient care and workplace practices.

 The Department of Emergency Medicine strongly encourages applications from candidates who are underrepresented in our specialty, such as racial/ethnic minorities, women, LGBTQIA+ identified or gender–nonconforming individuals, individuals from disadvantaged backgrounds, and those with special needs.
 We hope that your contribution to our department with help us achieve our vision of an equitable and inclusive environment for all.

 - Striving to be mindful of our daily interactions that bring us closer to our vision

 - Building a department that reflects the diversity of our local communities

 - Training physicians who provide exceptional care to individuals from all walks of life